 In 2012, new information on the performance and maintenance needs of the selected treatment technology became available, that indicated it might not perform as effectively or affordably as anticipated.
 Design and construction of the South Park Pump Station and Water Quality Facility were delayed so that our technical team could reevaluate appropriate technologies, and consider new technologies which recently became available.

 SPU follows a deliberate process for making transparent decisions fully informed by:

 - Financial, environmental, and social impacts and benefits

-In light of the new information, SPU is evaluating treatment technologies to balance water quality treatment and protection of the Duwamish River with project costs.
-We need to compare options based on the new information.
+SPU needed to evaluate treatment technologies to balance water quality treatment and protection of the Duwamish River with project costs.
+We needed to compare options based on the new information.

 To ask questions or let us know what you think, email the project manager or give her a call: Sheila Harrison, (206) 684-5899.